(If you do not see the frame version of this page with a table of contents in the left frame, click here.)

-You can download and use an executable library release of the DOS version of farVIEW.
-I am applying the GNU General Public License (GPL) to the download.
-It is a very long read, but please read at least the Preamble.
+Public License (GPL) to the download.
+It is a very long read, but please

 I still use and modify the DOS version of farVIEW, it is a useful program to me.
 I have even enhanced it somewhat lately, but I don't put much time into it anymore.